-E-ticket service are available for most high-speed train in China.
+E-ticket service is available for all trains in China

 Please click the link to find more information about "how to take a train in China"